italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 {: #fig-maintenance title="Maintenance window operation"
 artwork-name="maintenance.txt"}

-The steps indlude the following:
+The steps include the following:

-1. MDSC requires P-PNC to steer the IP service to a backup path (R1-R3-R2).
+- step 1.
+MDSC requires P-PNC to steer the IP service to a backup path (R1-R3-R2).
 This is necessary to avoid loss of service before maintenance starts

-2. P-PNC signals R1 to switch IP service to the backup path
+- step 2.
+P-PNC signals R1 to switch IP service to the backup path

-3. R1 switches to backup path and acks to P-PNC
+- step 3.
+R1 switches to backup path and acks to P-PNC

-4. P-PNC acks to MDSC
+- step 4.
+P-PNC acks to MDSC

-5. MDSC instructs O-PNC to enable the process to create an optical backup path
+- step 5.
+MDSC instructs O-PNC to enable the process to create an optical backup path

-6. O-PNC instructs ROAMD1 and ROADM2 to enable a backup path
+- step 6.
+O-PNC instructs ROADM1 and ROADM2 to enable a backup path

-7. ROAMD1 and ROADM2 acknowledge to O-PNC
+- step 7.
+ROADM1 and ROADM2 acknowledge to O-PNC

-8. O-PNC acknowledges to MDSC
+- step 8.
+O-PNC acknowledges to MDSC

-9. MDSC instructs O-PNC to disable the primary optical path, initially used, and switch to the optical backup path
+- step 9.
+MDSC instructs O-PNC to disable the primary optical path, initially used, and switch to the optical backup path

-10. O-PNC instructs ROAMD1 and ROADM2 to switch
+- step 10.
+O-PNC instructs ROADM1 and ROADM2 to switch

-11. ROAMD1 and ROADM2 acknowledge to O-PNC
+- step 11.
+ROADM1 and ROADM2 acknowledge to O-PNC

-12. O-PNC acknowledges to MDSC
+- step 12.
+O-PNC acknowledges to MDSC

-13. MDSC requires P-PNC to move revert the IP service back to the primary path (R1-R2)
+- step 13.
+MDSC requires P-PNC to move revert the IP service back to the primary path (R1-R2)

-14. P-PNC signals R1 to switch IP service to the primary path (carried over the optical backup path)
+- step 14.
+P-PNC signals R1 to switch IP service to the primary path (carried over the optical backup path)

-15. R1 switches to backup path and acknowledges to P-PNC
+- step 15.
+R1 switches to backup path and acknowledges to P-PNC

-16. P-PNC acknowledges to MDSC
+- step 16.
+P-PNC acknowledges to MDSC

-17. The maintenance activity follows.
+- step 17.
+The maintenance activity follows.

 Once the activity is over, the network operator may wish to bring the whole configuration back to the IP and optical primary paths.
 In such a case, multi-layer hitless reversion may be performed, as described in {{ref-hitless-reversion}}.